 - Indictable Offences: these are more serious offences that have harsher penalties.
-These offences can be heard in Provincial Court or the Court of Queen’s Bench, and sometimes the accused person can decide if they want a judge or a jury to decide their case.
+These offences can be heard in Provincial Court or the Court of King’s Bench, and sometimes the accused person can decide if they want a judge or a jury to decide their case.
 Examples include murder, manslaughter and aggravated assault.

 - Hybrid Offences: these can be treated as either summary or indictable offences, depending on how severe the crime was.
 The Crown counsel decides if the matter will proceed by summary offence or indictable offence.

-Note: If a person elects to have their case heard in the Court of Queen’s Bench, there first has to be a Preliminary Inquiry in Provincial Court.
+Note: If a person elects to have their case heard in the Court of King’s Bench, there first has to be a Preliminary Inquiry in Provincial Court.
 The Preliminary Inquiry will determine if there is enough evidence for a trial.
 Witnesses will have to give evidence at the Preliminary Inquiry.
 As a result, it is possible that a witness will have to give evidence twice (once at the Preliminary Inquiry and the other time at trial).
 If the accused pleads guilty at any stage, the witness will not have to give evidence about the facts of the case.

 Who’s in the courtroom?